 This post contains affiliate links.
 If you make a purchase through these links, I can earn a commission at no extra cost to you.
 Thank you!

-Traveling solo for the first time can be a rewarding and transformative experience.
+Traveling solo for the first time is such a rewarding and transformative experience.
 It allows you the freedom to explore at your own pace, make your own decisions, and discover more about yourself.

-It can also be intimidating.
+It is also an intimidating experience.
 The unfamiliarity of the destination, culture, language, and customs can be overwhelming.
+Throw in the fact that you are alone and well, it can be a lot to deal with.

 1. PICK A SOLO FRIENDLY DESTINATION

-There’s a whole world out there but not every place is easy to travel around.
+There’s a whole world out there but not every place is easy to travel independently.
+For your first trip, you want to choose a place where you can easily communicate and get around, and you feel safe.

-Solo friendly destinations will cater to tourists (especially backpackers), speak basic English, and make it easy to get from place to place.
+You should look for destinations that cater to tourists, speak basic English, and make it easy to get from place to place.
+Europe is usually a good choice.

 My first solo trip was to Switzerland because English is widely spoken and they have an excellent transportation system.
 And, well, it’s Switzerland!

-Over the next year, I traveled to Bali, Indonesia as well as Bangkok and Chiang Mai in Thailand.
-Also, very solo friendly.
+I have also traveled to Bali, Indonesia as well as Bangkok and Chiang Mai in Thailand and would consider them solo friendly as well.

 2. PLAN AT LEAST YOUR FIRST NIGHT’S ACCOMMODATION